-With all the full-height items at one end of the kitchen, this use of space is inspired.
+See how to make a small kitchen design work?
+With all the full-height items at one end of the kitchen and perfectly-sized furnishings on the living/dining side, this use of space is inspired.

 It looks like the mice have been at this kitchen!
 With such a bold colour choice, it's great that the wider living area is white and offers no dramatic contrast.